Credit Cards Guides

 First off…ask via chat.
 Most likely they won’t be able to give you your offer, but they will tell you if they see an offer on your account.
 If they don’t…it doesn’t necessarily mean there isn’t one available.

-A look at how I’ve handled it in the chat earlier in the pandemic
+A look at how I’ve handled it in chat function

 Phone